kichu12348/is-it/Readme.md

 - Member 2: Neil Oommen Renni - College of Engineering Chengannur

 ### Project Description
-is-it is a revolutionary mobile app that leverages the power of Artificial Intelligence to answer life's most pressing, albeit useless, questions.
+is-it is a revolutionary mobile app that leverages the power of Machine Learning to answer life's most pressing, albeit useless, questions.
 Point your camera at an object, select a question, and our advanced ML model will give you the definitive "YES!" or "NOPE!" you've been searching for.

 ### The Problem (that doesn't exist)
 Have you ever stared deep into your lunch, pondering the existential question, "Is this truly Biryani?".
 Have you ever wondered if that comfy-looking thing is, in fact, "sittable?".
 The uncertainty is maddening!
 Society has long been plagued by the inability to definitively categorize the mundane objects around us.